On Binary Formation from Three Initially Unbound Bodies: 3BBF in the Point Mass Limit

 \subsection{Equal Point Masses}

 In Figure~\ref{fig:Pijvschi1_AHcompare}, we show the 3BBF probability for the case of equal point masses as a function of the dimensionless impact parameter $\chi_1$.
 Colors distinguish binaries formed of different hardness while the point styles compare the outcome using the cylindrical \AH{} algorithm (crosses) versus our spherical correction to their algorithm (points).
-Spherical sampling boosts the 3BBF probability at all scales by ${{\sim}10\%-50\%}$ when compared to \AH{}'s cylindrical sampling method.
+Spherical sampling boosts the 3BBF probability at all scales by ${\sim}10\%$--$50\%$ in comparison to \AH{}'s cylindrical sampling method.
 For both sampling methods, the 3BBF probability for binaries with $a_{\rm ij}<R_1$ and $\chi_1\gg 1$ scales as $P_{\rm ij}\propto \chi_1^{-4.5}$.
 This is slightly shallower than the $\chi_1^{-5}$ scaling one would expect from equating the 3BBF rate to the 3UB encounter rate \citep[e.g.,][]{Goodman_1993,Ivanova_2005,Ivanova_2010,Binney_2008,Morscher_2013,Morscher_2015}.
+We discuss the implications of this shallower $\chi_1$ dependency in Section~\ref{sec:hard_binary_formation}.

 Binaries from 3BBF also exhibit several nearly geometrically scale-free properties when scaled to $R_1$.
-In the top panel of Figure~\ref{fig:smaecc_R1}, we show the cumulative distribution for binary semi-major axes (SMA) from 3BBF, normalized by the radius of the interaction volume, $R_1$.
-In the bottom panel, we display the eccentricity distribution of binaries with $a>R_1$---which we will periodically reference as \textit{wide binaries}---and binaries with $a<R_1$.
+In the \dva{center} panel of Figure~\ref{fig:smaecc_R1}, we show the cumulative distribution for binary semi-major axes (SMA) from 3BBF, normalized by the radius of the interaction volume, $R_1$.
+In the bottom panel, we display the eccentricity distribution of binaries with $a>R_1$ and binaries with $a<R_1$.
 In both panels, the color of the distribution denotes the value of $\chi_1$ used in the scattering experiment.
 We find that both the SMA and eccentricity distributions do not depend on $\chi_1$ in that they are nearly independent of the size of the interaction volume (geometrically scale-free).
 Specifically, the binaries with $a<R_1$ are well-described by the thermal eccentricity distribution (dashed black; ${f(e)=2 e,\, C(e)=e^2}$) while binaries overall (dominated by those with $a>R_1$) have super-thermal eccentricity.